 There are four main areas of my research, and I would be interested in receiving applicants from post-graduates in each of these areas:

 1. My major focus currently is a three volume Protestant ecclesiology: volume 1 - participating in the priestly catholicity of the church; volume 2 - encountering the prophetic apostolicity of the church; and volume 3 - being transformed into the kingly holiness of the church.
 The three volumes are provisionally entitled A Dogmatic Ecclesiology, and are under contract to be published by Baker Academic over the next ten years.
-I will be writing up the first volume during 2017 thanks to a grant from the British Academy.
+I wrote a first draft of this first volume during 2017 thanks to a grant from the British Academy; the draft manuscript is currently the discussion text for the Systematics Seminar.
 I would welcome applicants from students on any area relating to ecclesiology, or to homiletics.